 This combination will transform simple energies into spiritual energies to create a relaxing and stabilizing effect.

-It’s quite powerful if you’re recovering on a physical, emotional, or spiritual sense and need help in focusing or attracting healing energies.
+It’s quite powerful if you’re recovering in a physical, emotional, or spiritual sense and need help in focusing or attracting healing energies.

-Wear this November birthstone bracelet if you need to change or correct your unwanted behaviors or patterns.
+Wear this November birthstone bracelet if you need to change or correct unwanted behaviors or patterns.

 It will combat your depression and replace your sad feelings with hope and happiness, too.
-On a spiritual level, it will unlock and strengthen your faith and keep you on an enlightened state.
+On a spiritual level, it will unlock and strengthen your faith and keep you in an enlightened state.

 It will promote a light spirit and infuse you with feelings of peace and serenity.

-Whether you choose to wear a bracelet made of Citrine or Topaz, you will be infused with these stones’ power and energies.
+Whether you wear a bracelet made of Citrine or Topaz, you will be infused with these stones’ power and energies.

-Keep them close to you at all times to make sure that all the bad vibrations are kept at bay!
+Keep them close to you to ensure all the bad vibrations are kept at bay!

-Citrine is a quartz gemstone found in brilliant shades, from light yellow to deep caramel orange.
+Citrine is a quartz gemstone in brilliant shades, from light yellow to deep caramel orange.